chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/debugging/debug.md

 Methods and properties to debug code.
 This class can only be used when the application is compiled in DEBUG mode.

-# Enabling Debugging
+# enabling debugging
 Either:
 1. Add `#define DEBUG` (or `#define TRACE`) to the top of the file, or;
 2. Add the `/d:DEBUG` or `/d:TRACE` flag when compiling.

-# Adding Trace Listeners
+# adding trace listeners
 Trace Listeners are shared by both Debug and Trace and used to output debug/trace information:

 ## Using a `TextWriterTraceListener`